 Topics: Black students

-Medical schools report increase in applications from Black, Latinx students
+Medical schools report increase in applications from Black, Latine students

 The nation’s medical schools not only have received a record number of applications this year but also have seen an increase in candidates from groups typically underrepresented in medicine.

-Students from Black, Latinx communities disproportionately selected for FAFSA verification
+Students from Black, Latine communities disproportionately selected for FAFSA verification

 A new analysis shows that students in majority-Black and Latinx neighborhoods are asked to verify the accuracy of information submitted in their Free Application for Federal Student Aid far more often than students in majority-white communities.